Synerise/ios-sdk/README.md

 **IMPORTANT**

-Note, that some methods can throw exceptions from validation, for example, if you pass invalid email for `Client.login(email:password:deviceId:success:)`.
+Note, that some methods can throw exceptions.
 Use @try/@catch for Objective-C or `SNRExceptionHandler.catchException` for Swift.
+Every method or property that can throw exception is marked by `@throws` annotation above method.

 See **Exceptions/Errors handling** section for more information.